 Tier 2 Units

-Tier 2 Special Missions Units* are open to any male in the U.S. Military of adequate physical health.
-Most wash out (like 80-90%).
-These teams are, but are possibly not limited to:
+Tier 2 Special Mission Units are open to any non-disabled male in the U.S. Military.
+However, the selection process is rigorous, with a significant proportion of candidates not making the cut.
+These units may include, but are not limited to:

 - Marine Raiders – US Marine Corps